 Section 4.
 Should the Senate decide to investigate, the Senate President shall appoint, and the Senate shall approve a committee to investigate the individual's concern and report to the Senate its findings and any recommendations.

 The rules contained in the current edition of Robert's Rules of Order shall govern the Faculty Senate in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order of the Senate.

 Article XII: Amendment of Bylaws

-The Bylaws of the Faculty Senate may be amended at a general faculty meeting by a two-thirds vote.
+The Bylaws of the Faculty Senate may be amended by a two-thirds majority vote.
+Eligible voters include regular full-time faculty, temporary full-time faculty, and adjunct faculty not otherwise employed by the College.
 Proposed amendments must be submitted to the Faculty Senate prior to their distribution to the faculty.
-Notice that amendments are to be considered, along with a copy of the proposed amendments and the Senate's recommendations, must be distributed to the faculty at least two weeks prior to the meeting.
-Proposed amendments may be further amended during the meeting called to consider the amendments.
-However, amendments that increase the proposed modification, amendments that make substantive changes and amendments to the document not distributed in the notice of the meeting may not be considered by the faculty without review by the Faculty Senate.
+Notice that amendments are to be considered, along with a copy of the proposed amendments and the Senate's recommendations, must be distributed to the faculty prior to the vote.
 Amendments to the Bylaws shall be approved by the President and Board of Trustees of the College.

 [i] For the 2020-21 academic year, the President received six hours of release from base teaching load (tier 4 of the supplemental duties chart) in the fall and spring semesters.
 For the summer term (if applicable), the President shall receive a release from 50% of base teaching load.